-Performing a cost segregation study in conjunction with a 1031 exchange can be a powerful tax planning strategy.
+Performing a cost segregation study can be a powerful tax planning strategy, especially in conjunction with a 1031 Tax Deferred Exchange.

 A cost segregation study is a strategic analysis that allows owners of commercial real estate to increase their cash flow by accelerating depreciation-related tax deductions.
 To do so, the study identifies, segregates and reclassifies property costs currently being depreciated over the typical 39-year depreciable period to shorter depreciable periods of 15, 10, 7 or even 5 years.
 This means you can enjoy tax deductions right now that you’d otherwise have to wait years to receive.
 So you’ll not only increase the net value of current tax savings, but also boost your cash flow.